wavefrontHQ/docs/pages/doc/logging_kuberentes_tutorial.md

         ```
         kubectl apply -f fluentd.yaml
         ```
-    1. Run the command given below to verify that you see the Fluentd pod you just installed.
+    1. Run the command below to verify that you see the Fluentd pod you just installed.
         ```
         kubectl get pods -n kube-system
         ```